 “Mortality is due to a combination of factors, likely including unchecked viral replication and, importantly, the response of the immune system.
 A clinical trial that looks only at remdesivir’s impact on mortality will have difficulty distinguishing between these two factors.
 This limits our ability to ask the simple question: how good is remdesivir as an antiviral?”

-To answer this question, a team led by scientists at the University of Cambridge and Barts Health examined the case of a 31 year old man with XLA, a rare genetic condition that affects the body’s ability to produce antibodies and hence fight infection.
+To answer this question, a team led by scientists at the University of Cambridge and Barts Health examined the case of a 31-year-old man with XLA, a rare genetic condition that affects the body’s ability to produce antibodies and hence fight infection.

-The patient’s illness began with fever, cough, nausea, and vomiting, and on day 19 he tested positive for SARS-CoV-2.
+The patient’s illness began with a fever, cough, nausea, and vomiting, and on day 19 he tested positive for SARS-CoV-2.
 His symptoms persisted and on day 30 he was admitted to hospital, where he was given supplemental oxygen due to breathing difficulties.

 Unusually, his fever and inflammation of the lungs persisted for longer than 30 days, but without causing severe breathing problems or spreading to other organs.
 The researchers say this may have been due to his inability to produce antibodies — although antibodies fight infection, they can also cause damage to the body and even lead to severe disease.